BIGJRA/BIGJRA.github.io/rejuv.md

 This is a 1v1.
 You don't have to win this one though.
-So, this may seem to be Jigglypuff, but it has the same ability, moves, and base stats as a different Pokemon, but the same typing as normal… anyways, this is a very winnable battle, you just must find something with a powerful Poison or Steel move that can survive all four of these attacks.
+So, this may seem to be Jigglypuff, but it has the same ability, moves, and base stats as a different Pokemon, but the same typing as normal... anyways, this is a very winnable battle, you just must find something with a powerful Poison or Steel move that can survive all four of these attacks.